lsst-ts/ts_positionmeasurementdevice/README.rst

 ############################

 PositionMeasurementDevice is a Commandable SAL Component for the `Vera C. Rubin Observatory <https://lsst.org>`_.
-It controls devices that measure relative position displacement over a period of time.
+It controls devices that measure position displacement over a period of time.

 Installation
 ============